 My aunt was getting married, and was lamenting about the cost of wedding cakes.
 A sister-in-law offered to make a wedding cake for her, and although she wasn’t a professional, my aunt let her because a) she needed a cake and b) she wanted to create good will with the new sister-in-law.

 Accepting the ramifications of giving things for free makes things sticky within families, but this happens in business too.
 Someone offers to do something (create a flier, make a website, write some copy) for free for you.
 You are in a pinch so you accept their kind offer.
-But now you are in a pickle.
+But if they do it badly, or want some changes, now you are in a pickle.

 Some sticky situations that can arise when you let someone do free work for you: